-We have implemented Sections 10.3(b) and 10.4 of the Settlement Agreement with system-wide processes to identify suspect claims and avoid paying them.
-We developed the
+We have implemented Sections 10.3(b) and 10.4 of the Settlement Agreement with

 Rules Governing the Audit of Claims ("Audit Rules"), which the Special Masters adopted as effective on January 26, 2018.
 The Audit Rules are posted on the Settlement Website to detail how the audit process works.